-When it’s fall and apple orchard season is here, one of my favorite things to make is apple crisp!
-I mean what could be better than baked apples with a sweet crisp oat topping!?
+When it’s fall and apple orchard season is here, one of my favorite things to make is apple crisp… actually, gluten-free apple crisp!
+I mean what could be better than baked apples with a sweet crispy oat topping!?
 And serving it with ice cream makes it that much more delectable.
 This apple crisp is clean with no refined sugar and is gluten-free.
 This is a pretty light dessert packed with good-for-you ingredients like apples, oats, and oat flour.

 The combo of tart and sweet apples is a must when making an apple crisp.
 I prefer granny smith and gala, but you could really use any combination of tart and sweet, but I do recommend more tart than sweet.
 I also love making this in a cast iron skillet, however, if you don’t have a cast iron skillet an 8×8 baking dish will do just fine.